Hannah Blum, Author of Halfway2Hannah

 It’s a book about loving yourself even when you hate yourself.
 Each part is it’s own individual piece.
 It’s a collection of real stories that will hopefully inspire you to love yourself in a way you never believed possible.
 Loving the unfixed version of yourself.

 Hannah shares a different side of mental health, calling it out as a social justice issue.
+She has even spoken about how the wellness movement impact on people with mental illness in one of her biggest posts, The Wellness Movement’s Shaming of People With Mental Illness

 The mental health crisis is not just a health crisis, it’s a social injustice.
 People don’t want me to talk about it, because it calls out a lot of platforms, organizations and companies that profit off people remaining under the glass ceiling.